GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Benchmark Design

+Current GC methods follow similar procedural frameworks, with multiple choices available at each intermediate stage of the process.
+However, the effects of these internal mechanisms, such as how different configurations or choices influence the performance and effectiveness of graph condensation, remain largely underexplored.
+In this benchmark, we aim to go beyond just the matching strategies discussed in Section~\ref{sec:matching_strat}, by thoroughly investigating the following key design choices.

 \textbf{Data Initialization.} As a crucial stage in the standard procedure of GC, data initialization helps accelerate convergence and enhances final results~\cite{cui2022dc}.
 Besides, the initialization of the condensed graph can naturally integrated with coreset selection and graph coarsening methods.
 Previous work primarily relies on random selection for data initialization, with only a few studies employing alternative methods such as KCenter and Averaging~\cite{geom, msgc}.
-Therefore, we aim to conduct a comprehensive study on whether different data initialization can impact the performance of GC.

-\textbf{Structure-Free vs. Structure-Based Methods.} Another important choice is whether to condense the structure.
-To assist future research in making this decision, we discuss the advantages and disadvantages of structure-free and structure-based methods in Section~\ref{sec:empirical_performance} and~\ref{sec:empirical_robustness}.
+Therefore, we aim to conduct a comprehensive study on whether different data initialization can impact the performance of GC. \textbf{Structure-Free vs. Structure-Based Methods.} Another important choice is whether to synthesize the structure.
+Structure-based methods including GCond, DosCond, and MSGC, utilize separate multilayer perceptrons (MLP) to generate links between nodes based on the synthetic node features.
+Other structure-based methods adopt different strategies, e.g, SGDD employs a structure broadcasting strategy, while GDEM aligns the eigenbasis to recover the adjacency matrix.
+To assist future research in making this decision, we discuss it in Section~\ref{sec:empirical_performance} and~\ref{sec:empirical_robustness}, as this choice shows significant differences in these two aspects.